research advocacy

 Survivors offer unique and indispensable perspectives to research, providing scientists with information about what’s most important to patients, and encouraging scientists to persevere in the face of the myriad of barriers.

 To champion the POWER of scientist/survivor collaboration, we sent two ovarian cancer research advocates to the American Association for Cancer Research (AACR) Annual Meeting, April 14-19, 2023, in Orlando, Florida.
 While there, the advocates participated in the Scientist-Survivor Program (SSP), learning about cancer research and interacting with scientists, doctors, health professionals, and other advocates.
-You can read more about the SSP here:
+Here is their experience:

 Our ovarian cancer research advocates at the annual conference of the American Association for Cancer Research (AACR)!